Spanish ship Galicia (1750): Service

 On 31 July 1763, Galicia arrived at Havana from Santiago de Cuba escorting a convoy of eight merchantmen carrying 200 troops of the Granada and Murcia regiments together with three companies from the Aragón Regiment.
 Later the same year, Galicia took up a position escorting the Flota de Tierra Firme back to Cádiz.
 In 1764, Galicia was at Cádiz.
 The same year, she was careened and fitted with new rigging and masts at Arsenal de la Carraca near Cádiz.
 In 1765, under the command of Captain Don Juan de Soto, Galicia was assigned to the fleet under the command of Admiral Don Juan José de Navarro Viana y Búfalo, the 1st Marqués de la Victoria.
 The fleet was made up of Rayo, Arrogante, Triunfante, Atlante, Galicia, Princesa, Guerrero, Velasco, Poderoso, two chambequines and five minor vessels.
 The fleet sailed from Cádiz on 17 May.
 After briefly stopping at Cartagena, it sailed on to Genoa, arriving on 17 July to drop off the infanta Doña Luisa María Teresa de Parma, daughter of Felipe I de Parma and pick up the Princess Maria Luisa of Spain, daughter of King Carlos III.
 The fleet returned to Cartagena on 11 August where it dropped off the infanta Doña Luisa María Teresa de Parma and the Marques of la Victoria, Juan José de Navarro Viana y Búfalo.
 Command was then handed over to Admiral Don Luis de Córdova y Córdova.
 A smaller fleet was formed, sailing from Cartagena on 23 August, consisting of Rayo, Princesa and Guerrero which was tasked with escorting two tartans and a saetía back to Cádiz.

 In 1779, Galicia was at Cádiz under the command of Captain Don Juan Clavijero attached to the observation squadron of the armada under the command of Admiral Don Luis de Córdova y Córdova.
 Galicia would remain with Córdova throughout the campaign and took part in the blockades of 1779–1782.

-In 1782, Galicia took part in the Battle of Cape Spartel where she saw heavy action suffering 5 killed and 17 wounded.
+In 1782, Galicia took part in the Battle of Cape Spartel where she saw heavy action, suffering 5 killed and 17 wounded.
 In 1793, Galicia was at Ferrol for refitting.
-She sailed from Ferrol the same year under the command of Captain Don Francisco Ruiz y Cárdenas as part of a squadron of six ships under the command of Commodore Francisco Javier Melgarejo to unite with the Spanish fleet at Cartagena under the command of Admiral Don Francisco de Borja for the campaign in Sardinia.
+She sailed from Ferrol the same year under the command of Captain Don Francisco Ruiz y Cárdenas as part of a squadron of six ships under the command of Commodore Francisco Javier Melgarejo to unite with the Spanish fleet at Cartagena under the command of Admiral Don Francisco de Borja y Poyo for the campaign in Sardinia.
 In 1794, Galicia, still attached to Commodore Francisco Javier Melgarejo's squadron was patrolling the waters off the Bay of Biscay.
 In 1797, due to a rotting hull for lack of careening, Galicia was scrapped.